 Djupalonssandur

 What is Iceland without a lava wonderland?
 That is Djupalonssandur for you!
 One of the cool things to do in Snaefellsnes Peninsula is to visit this Black Lava Pearl Beach.
-This is a major attraction in West Iceland.
+Not as expansive as the dried magma fields in Landmannalaugar Iceland, but a major attraction in West Iceland.

 After you park your car, take the path down to Djupalonssandur and you would come upon large lava rock formations.
 There is a large rock formation named Gatklettur with a hole in it.
 You can see the Snaefellsjokull Glacier though this hole.
 Isn’t that wonderful?